-Y ears Ended Dece mber 31, 2006 2005 2004 Weighted-average risk-free interest rates: 4.76% 4.68% 3.93% Dividend yield: 0.00% 0.00% 0.00% Weighted-average expected life of the option: 7 years 7 years 7 years Weighted-average expected stock price volatility: 62.07% 78.79% 79.10% Weighted-average fair value of the options granted: \$3.67 \$4.50 \$4.12
+Years Ended December 31,

+2007 2006 2005

+Weighted-average risk-free

+interest rates: 4.16% 4.76% 4.68%

+Dividend yield: 0.00% 0.00% 0.00%

+Weighted-average expected life of

+the option: 7 years 7 years 7 years

+Weighted-average expected stock

+price volatility: 78.31% 62.07% 78.79%

+Weighted-average fair value of

+the options granted: \$3.68 \$3.67 \$4.50

 Under SFAS No. 123(R), the Company will continue to use the Black-Scholes option pricing model to determine the fair value of stock based compensation.
 The Black-Scholes model requires the Company to make several assumptions, including the estimated length of time employees will retain their vested stock options before exercising them ("expected term"), the estimated volatility of the Company's common stock price over the expected term and estimated forfeitures.
-Expected price volatility of the fiscal 2006 grants is based on the daily market rate changes of the Company's stock going back to January 1, 1998.
-The shares granted in fiscal 2006 had a vesting period of three years and a contractual life of 10 years.
-Forfeitures were estimated based on the Company's historical experience.
+Expected price volatility of the fiscal 2007 and 2006 grants is based on the daily market rate changes of the Company's stock going back to January 1, 1998.
+The shares granted in fiscal 2007 and 2006 had a vesting period of either three or five years and a contractual life of 10 years.
+Forfeitures were estimated at 5.5% based on the Company's historical experience.
 The Black-Scholes model also requires a risk free interest rate, which is based on the U.S. Treasury yield curve in effect at the time of the grant, and the dividend yield on the Company's common stock, which is assumed to be zero since the Company does not pay dividends and has no current plans to do so in the future.
 Changes in these assumptions can materially affect the estimate of fair value of stock based compensation and consequently, the related expense recognized on the condensed consolidated statement of operations.
 The Company recognizes stock based compensation expense on a straight-line basis.